Water supply and sanitation in Chile

-Water supply and sanitation in Chile were once considered efficient and equitable but have recently struggled to reliably provide water throughout the country.
-Chile's water resources have been strained by the Chilean water crisis, which was partially caused by a continuing mega drought that began in 2010, along with an increased demand for agricultural and other commercial interests.
+Water supply and sanitation in Chile were once considered efficient and equitable but in 2022 Chile struggled to reliably provide water throughout the country due to drought.
+Chile's water resources have been strained by the Chilean water crisis, which was partially caused by a continuing megadrought that began in 2010, along with an increased demand for agricultural and other commercial interests.

 Chile began rationing water in April 2022.
 Chile's water and sanitation sector distinguishes itself in a few key ways.
 First, all urban water companies are privately owned or operated (the only exception is SMAPA), and water was defined as a private commodity in the 1980 Constitution of Chile.
 Second, the Chilean government instituted a subsidy for water costs in 1990 for citizens located in impoverished regions.
-Third, Chile became the first Latin American country to achieve 100% of its population using basic water sanitisation in 2016.
+Third, Chile became the first Latin American Country to achieve 100% of its population using basic water sanitation in 2016.

-This article is part of a series of articles comparing the institutional and financial characteristics of water supply and sanitation around the world.

 Access

-In 2015, 99% of the population of Chile had access to "improved" water, of which 99.6% were in urban and 93% in rural areas, and over 180 thousand people lacked the access to "improved" water.
+In 2015, 99% of the population of Chile had access to "improved" water, of which 99.6% were in urban and 93% in rural areas, and over 180 thousand people lacked access to "improved" water.
 For sanitation in Chile, in 2015, 99% of the population had access to "improved" sanitation, with 100% and 90%, in urban and rural areas, respectively.
 Around 170 thousand still lacked access to it.